jjzhx1211/DualHG/README.md

 # DualHG

-This repository contains the code and datasets about the paper:
+This repository contains the code and datasets about the paper: (under review)

 ## Requirements